weaviate-tutorials/DEMO-semantic-search-podcast/README.md

 You only need to install the Weaviate client using “pip install weaviate_client==3.24.1” in your terminal.

 ## Steps
-To summarize the steps and explanations in the notebook:
+1. Fork and clone this repository using git clone in your terminal.
-1. Connect to your instance using your API keys for OpenAI, Cohere, or Huggingface
+2. Update the .yml file with your API keys for OpenAI, Cohere, or Huggingface
-2. Create the schema for your data.
-Note, this step requires your data to already be formatted and ready for importing by keys or column headers.
-3. Load in the data from your local data drive.
-4. Define the object, its configurations and batch sizes.
-5. Import your object/s as defined.
-6. Specify your nearText setup.
-7. Perform the desired queries on your data.
+3. Run your virtual environment
+    - Anaconda: conda activate myenv where myenv can be the name or the path, or
+    - Python: source bin/activate
+4. Use docker-compose up -d to run the .yml file
+5. Run data_import.py file
+6. Edit the query.py file to view the results for modified queries.

 ## Usage instructions
 Update the notebook to include your keys and change the example queries or dataset as desired.

+1. Create the schema for your data.
+Note, this step requires your data to already be formatted and ready for importing by keys or column headers.
+2. Load in the data from your local data drive.
+3. Define the object, its configurations and batch sizes.
+4. Import your object/s as defined.
+5. Perform the desired queries on your data.

 Example Queries: